naylsonrj/guia-ingles/README.md

 P: Are you at home?<br>
 R: Yes, I am. / No, I'm not.<br>

-Quando você faz um pergunta com qualquer tipo de auxiliar, você responde com o mesmo auxiliar.<br>
+Quando você faz uma pergunta com qualquer tipo de auxiliar, você responde com o mesmo auxiliar.<br>

 Exemplo:<br>
 P: Do you have a car?<br>